 This Instant Pot Kuku sabzi (or kookoo sabzi) is an aromatic crustless quiche filled with different herbs and greens.
-Itโs a staple dish to celebrate the first day of Spring and the Persian New Year (Nowruz).
+It’s a staple dish to celebrate the first day of Spring and the Persian New Year (Nowruz).
 You can make it on the stove top, in the oven or in the instant pot pressure cooker.

 March means the first day of spring is almost upon us, March 20th.
 And that day is also the Persian new year, Nowruz (or norouz/noruz).
 It is a beautiful holiday celebrated in the Iran for thousands of years, no matter what religion you are.
-And for the first time EVER, I’m hosting a noruz dinner for the whole family.

-Why this recipe is so great
+Why this recipe works

 Ingredients you need

-This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it wonโt cost you a penny more)!
+This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy

 - Saffron in hot water: Crush some saffron in a mortar and pestle and let it steep in hot water while you collect and prepare the other ingredients.
 The longer it steeps, the deeper the color and aroma.